ananthakumaran/ananthakumaran.github.com/_posts/job/2010-10-29-interview.markdown

 I have been writing programs and reading technical book in all my free time.
 So this interview procedure will not work for me.
 One way is to get hired is, i have to put my but in a chair and solve all the problems in the puzzle book and i need to speak boldly.
-Well then there is a chance to get hired in a interview.
+Then there is a chance to get hired in a interview.
 Well this is hard to do.
 I don't want to spend my time by solving those puzzle.
-Well the other way is get a job through a friend or any relatives.
+The other way is get a job through a friend or any relatives.
 I like the second option although it is not fair to do.